khachapuris/clic/README.md

     - preference ranges from `light`, `addition`, `mul-tion`, `normal` to `strong`, `strongest` and `static`; every next value will takes precedence over the ones before
-    - the kind is one of the following:
+    - kind is one of the following:
         - `func`: function or unary operator
         - `var`: variable
         - `oper`: normal operator